 Take a few hours to walk Boston’s Freedom Trail.
-You can’t get lost on this trail as there’s red bricks that outline it through the whole city.
-Explore The Boston Common, The State House, Site of the Boston Massacre and a dozen other historic sites around the city.
-Every stop along this 2.5 mile journey tells a great story of which this country was founded. thefreedomtrail.org
+You can’t get lost on this trail as there are red bricks that outline it through the whole city.
+Explore The Boston Common, The State House, Site of the Boston Massacre, and a dozen other historic sites around the city.
+Every stop along this 2.5 mile journey tells a great story on the history of the United States. thefreedomtrail.org

-These tours have been featured on Travel Channel, TV Food Network, HGTV and CNN.
-Have a chance to walk through Italian or Chinese markets, sampling foods, learn cooking secrets and find the rich heritage of these two areas of Boston. bitesofbostonfoodtours.com
+These tours have been featured on Travel Channel, TV Food Network, HGTV, and CNN.
+You’ll have the chance to walk through Italian or Chinese markets, sample foods, learn cooking secrets, and find the rich heritage of these two areas of Boston. bitesofbostonfoodtours.com

 3. Famous Duck Tour

-These amphibious WWII style vehicles take you on a journey through land and water around Boston and Charles River.
-These 80-minute fully narrated tours give you a brief history of the city, explains the famous Big Dig and historic buildings around the city.
-Adult tickets start from $28.99 and the season runs year-round. www.bostonducktours.com
+These amphibious WWII-style vehicles take you on a journey through land and water around Boston and Charles River.
+The 80-minute fully-narrated tours give you a brief history of the city, explains the famous Big Dig, and show you historic buildings around the city.
+Adult tickets start at $50 and the season runs from late March through late November. www.bostonducktours.com

-These on location tours take you to the scenes where some of the most popular sitcoms and movies were filmed, like The Town, The Departed, Good Will Hunting, Cheer, Ally McBeal, and more.
-The tour is offered daily May 22 to the end of October.
-The tour is on a bus and is $39 for 2.5 hours.
-Why not have a drink in the original Cheers? www.screentours.com
+These on-location tours take you to the scenes where some of the most popular sitcoms and movies were filmed, like The Town, The Departed, Good Will Hunting, Cheer, Ally McBeal, and more.
+The bus tour is offered on Saturdays and costs $61 per adult for 3 hours. onlocationtours.com/boston-movie-tv-tours/boston-tv-movie-tour/

 5. Boston Harbor Islands National Park Area

 Hop on a ferry from the wharf and head to these islands where there’s over 150 free things to check out plus guided tours from a park ranger.
 These islands are great for hiking, swimming, pictures, kayaking, and other cool outdoor wonders.
-The visitors and exhibit centers are loaded with great park info and Jasper White’s Summer Shack is located on the island, a clam-shack located on the island. www.bostonharborislands.org
+The visitors and exhibit centers are loaded with great park info and Jasper White’s Summer Shack (a clam shack) is located on the island. www.bostonharborislands.org

 Here are some tips that I found helpful in Boston: